 A former collegiate athlete, Ellison played four years of college softball, including two at fellow GLVC member Drury University.
 Prior to her time at DU she pitched for two seasons at Labette where she was an All-Kansas Jayhawk Conference performer after leading the Cardinals to a national ranking as high as No. 7 as a sophomore in 2012.
 She led the team in innings pitched, appearances, wins, strikeout to walk ratio, and her ERA ranked in the top 25 nationally.
 She was also a part of the first softball team in Labette history to win a KJCCC and Region championship, and earn a top eight finish at the NJCAA II National Tournament.

 Ellison earned her bachelor's degree in Multimedia Production and Journalism from Drury in 2014, and an associate degree in Communication from Labette in 2012.
+She is currently pursuing a master's in recreation and sports management with an emphasis in intercollegiate athletic administration.

 A native of Forsyth, Missouri, she was a two-sport standout at Hollister High School where she led the softball program to the first district championship in any girls sport in school history and was selected the Tigers' Female Athlete of the Year as a senior.
-She is the middle child of Jeff and Karen Ellison and resides in Independence.
+She is the middle child of Jeff and Karen Ellison and resides in Independence, Mo.